minprog/project/flask/naslag/llm/index.md

-# UvA's AI chat API
+# AI research proxy

-If you want to use an `llm` in your project you can do so through UvA's AI chat API.
+If you want to use an `llm` in your project you can do so through UvA's AI research proxy.
 With the benefit that you have access to a wide range of models and you do not have to leave credit card details anywhere.
 Below are our instructions to get everything set up and running.

 ## Get your API key

 In order to use an llm you will need access.
 In our case that is in the form of an API key.
 You can request your own API key by sending us an email at <help@mprog.nl>.

-## Using `llm` in Python with UvA's AI chat
+## Using `llm` in Python

 You can use the `llm` module to directly interact with a model via the command line: